Fusion-Poly: A Polyhedral Framework Based on Spatial-Temporal Fusion for 3D Multi-Object Tracking: METHOD

 Formally, GAAM takes the mix detections ${}^{{\text{mix}}}D_{t}$ as input.
 The optimization target is the 3D state \(S^\text{3D}_t = (x, y, z, w, l, h, \theta)\), which is initialized from the ${}^{{\text{mix}}}D^{\text{3D}}_{t}$.
 The objective function is defined as follows:

 where \( \mathcal{P}(\cdot) \) denotes the standard 3D-2D image projection matrix, and ${}^{{\text{mix}}}D^{\text{2D}}_{t}$ represents the 2D detection in ${}^{{\text{mix}}}D_{t}$.
 We solve~\cref{eq:process_op} using a trust-region reflective (TRF) nonlinear least-squares method with finite-difference Jacobians~\cite{branch1999subspace}.
-This strategy yields two distinct advantages: (1) Reduced Error.
-Minimizing the IoU discrepancy between bounding boxes provides a bounded objective, as IoU is inherently constrained within a fixed range.
-Moreover, IoU is a normalized metric that generalizes consistently across both 3D geometric space and the 2D image plane.
+This strategy yields two advantages: (1) Reduced Error.
+Minimizing IoU discrepancy yields a bounded objective, since IoU is constrained to a fixed range and consistently normalized across 2D image and 3D geometric spaces.
 (2) Full-state Optimization.
 The optimized state variables encompass the 3D geometric center, object dimensions, and heading angle, enabling a comprehensive full-state optimization scheme.
 As a result, the optimization of $S^\text{3D}_t$ maintains robust numerical stability throughout the alignment process.
+On frames with sync. multi-sensor data, GAAM outputs three categories: aligned 3D-2D detections ${}^{{\text{mix}}}D_{t}$, pure 3D detections ${}^{{\text{pure}}}D^{\text{3D}}_{t}$, and pure 2D detections ${}^{{\text{pure}}}D^{\text{2D}}_{t}$.
+On frames with async. single-sensor data, this module outputs single-modal detections ${}^{{\text{single}}}D^{\text{2D}}_{t}$.